MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-visualstudiocode-app-service-mongodb/tutorial-azure-web-app-mongodb-02.md

 ## Want to know more?

 The initial web service is configured to run on port 8080 and is publicly available.
-These type of web site settings are configurable.
+These types of web site settings are configurable.
 * [App settings](/app-service/configure-common)
 * [Authentication](/app-service/configure-authentication-provider-microsoft)
 * [Restrict access by network](/azure/app-service/app-service-ip-restrictions)